bandprotocol/bandchain/spec/bandchain-spec.md

 Data requests and their corresponding final responses are stored persistently in D3N's storage on one [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of D3N's multistore app state.
 The hash of D3N app state on every block is signed by the block validators.
 Bridges on other blockchains keep track of D3N's validator sets and can verify the validity of app hash.
 Once the app hash is verified, one can provide proof path to show that a specific piece of information is curated inside of D3N.

 The set of validators on D3N blockchain may be continuously changing, and thus must be updated on the target blockchain periodically.
 Since the signatures of the previous block validators and the merkle root to the state tree that shows the set of current validators are both included in a block header, anyone can relay the information to the target blockchain without relying on a centralized relayer.
-Due to 21-day unbonding period, the target blockchain must update D3N validator set at least every 21 day.
+Due to 21-day unbonding period, the target blockchain must update D3N validator set at least every 21-day.

 For the details on how to traverse the iAVL state tree, please see [Merkle proof section on Cosmos whitepaper](https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md#merkle-tree--proof-specification).